i-love-flamingo/dingo/Readme.md

 ### AnnotatedWith

-By default a binding is unnamend, and thus requested with the `inject:""` tag.
+By default a binding is unnamed, and thus requested with the `inject:""` tag.

-However you can name bindings to have more concrete kinds of it.
+However, you can name bindings to have more concrete kinds of it.
 Using `AnnotatedWith` you can specify the name:

 ```go
 injector.Bind((*Something)(nil)).AnnotatedWith("myAnnotation")